 The tide finally turned in the early 1980s.
 By then, the CBC had collected six million signatures in support of a federal holiday in honor of King.
 Stevie Wonder had written a hit song, “Happy Birthday,” about King, which drove an upswell of public support for the holiday.
 And in 1983, as civil rights movement veterans gathered in Washington to commemorate the 20th anniversary of the March on Washington, King’s seminal “I Have a Dream” speech, and the 15th anniversary of his murder, something shook loose.

 But though the first federal holiday was celebrated in 1986, it took years for observance to filter through to every state.
 Several Southern states promptly combined Martin Luther King Jr. Day with holidays that uplifted Confederate leader Robert E. Lee, who was born on January 19.
 Arizona initially observed the holiday, then rescinded it, leading to a years-long scuffle over whether to celebrate King that ended in multiple public referenda, major boycotts of the state, and a final voter registration push that helped propel a final referendum toward success in 1992.

 It wasn’t until 2000 that every state in the Union finally observed Martin Luther King, Jr. Day.
-Today, the holiday is still celebrated in conjunction with a celebration of Confederate slaveholders in some states—but after three decades of contention and controversy, at least it’s observed.
+Today, the holiday is still celebrated in conjunction with a celebration of Confederate figures in some states—but after three decades of contention and controversy, it is observed.